reevu13/polanji-perf/README.md

   -e PGDATABASE=<your_db_name> \
   -e PGUSER=<your_db_user> \
   -e PGPASSWORD=<your_db_password> \
+  -v "$(pwd)/artifacts:/app/artifacts" \
   polanji-perf
 ```

 Override the env vars as needed for other environments.
+Mounting the `artifacts/` directory ensures the HTML report and JSON summaries persist after the container exits.
 The container’s default command is `scripts/run-full-suite.sh`.

 ## CI/CD (GitHub Actions)